Policies and procedures

 9.18.1 Required Training

-• For 4-H Volunteers, complete the following training annually:
+- For new 4-H Volunteers or volunteers returning after a lapse in service, complete the following training annually:

-• Adult 4-H Volunteers have two options to complete the trainings listed above:
+- Adult 4-H Volunteers will be required to complete the following trainings every two years:

 9.18.2 Registration of a program involving minorS